I have some VB.NET code to retrieve data from an SQL Server database and display it. The code is as follows:

 I've tried a bunch of different things such as:

-...but either I get syntax errors in the code, or if the syntax is ok, I still get the above error message.
+Adding ".ToString" to the database field,Seeing if the value is null: If sw_calendar(0).description = system.DBnull.value......but either I get syntax errors in the code, or if the syntax is ok, I still get the above error message.

 Can anyone help me with the code required to trap the nullwithin the code example I've provided?
-I'm sure there are other, and better, ways to code this, but for now I'd really like to get it working as is, and then optimize the code once the application is working (...can you tell I have a tight deadlineBig Smile)
+I'm sure there are other, and better, ways to code this, but for now I'd really like to get it working as is, and then optimize the code once the application is working (...can you tell I have a tight deadline)

 Thanks,